Please note: There's a good chance that this post contains affiliate links from which we earn a small commission at no extra cost to you.

 Enter tropical trail mix, the perfect combination of salty, tangy, and sweet.
 This has got to be the. best trail mix recipe I’ve ever put together.
 Want to give it a try?
 The ingredients are not so straightforward as whatever you’ve got on hand, but it’s all stuff you can find at your grocery store and well worth the extra shopping effort.

 Totally Tropical Trail Mix

-I decided to treat my kids to some road-trip super food, based loosely on their favorite treats – dried mango, pistachios, and chocolate.
-These three magical ingredients would be pretty fabulous on their own, but I thought I’d experiment and create a little tropical trail mix masterpiece.
+This tropical trail mix is like a road-trip superfood, based loosely on my favorite treats – dried mango, pistachios, and chocolate.
+These three magical ingredients would be pretty fabulous on their own, but I thought I’d experiment and create a little trail mix masterpiece.